StartSWest/erlang_chat_test/README.md

 2. Extract it on a desired folder.

-3. Enter to the folder `erlang_chat_test`.
+3. Enter to the folder `erlang_chat_test-master`.
 If you are using the shell just type the equivalent command for your system.

 ```
-cd erlang_chat_test/
+cd erlang_chat_test-master/
 ```

 4. Build the test builder helper.